Q and A with Julie Peters

 The truth is, sometimes we need cravings and distractions.
 There’s a purpose to numbness and stillness.
 Sometimes we’re trying to survive something, and we need to freeze a little on the inside in order to get through the day.
 The danger, of course, is that these substances and behaviors might also damage us and are not sustainable in the longer term.

 A yoga or meditation practice might support us enough to find healthier, more sustainable ways to survive whatever it is we’re going through.
 Yoga and mindfulness are tools to help us be alive, get through tough times, and manage stress, heartbreak, or trauma.
-Rejecting people from accessing a yoga practice because they are in survival behavior means cutting them off from a tool that might help them need that survival behavior less.
+Rejecting people from accessing a yoga practice because they are in survival behaviour means cutting them off from a tool that might help them need that survival behaviour less.

 YO: Where did we get the idea that you need to be virtuous to do yoga?

 JP: Yoga is often marketed as a lifestyle that goes along with diets and juice cleanses.
 Words like clean-eating, purifying, or detoxing imply that there are evil spirits to cast out by twisting ourselves into impossible shapes and going on liquid diets.
 This is a Westernization of classical Indian monastic practices, such as fasting and other purification practices, which were spiritual in nature, and not about losing weight.

 YO: What if you take care of yourself physically, but inside you’re all anger, jealousy, and judgement?